hangle/Script/documents/DesignNotes/script.md

 <h1>Script Program</h1>

-<p>The Script program validates the syntax of commands in a file whose extension
+<p>The Script program validates the syntax of commands in a file whose extension <br />
 is '<em>.nc', such as, 'nowis.nc'.
-The program's output is a file whose extension is '</em>.struct', such as, 'nowis.struct'.
+The program's output is a file whose <br />
+extension  is '</em>.struct', such as, 'nowis.struct'.
 The 'nowis.struct' file is <br />
 executed by the Notecard program to create a series of card-size windows.     </p>

 <p>The following are the script commands of the 'nowis.nc' file.
-The letters beginning
+The letters <br />
-the commands (c,d,*) are command tags.</p>
+beginning  the commands (c,d,*) are command tags.</p>

 <pre>
                                 c